Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 All this _results_ in:

 1. An increase in developer's productivity (20 – 50 %) and joy and fun in programming, making the developer cycle more enjoyable: editing code, compiling, testing is very streamlined, fluid and low-friction, easy to refactor.
+Increasingly high-level languages haven't increased productivity.

 2. No problems with different build tools on different OS's.